thejasgs/CFXGB/README.md

 # CFXGB : Cascaded Forest and XGBoost Classifier

 This is a supervised machine learning model created by Surya Dheeshjith and Thejas Gubbi Sadashiva.
 The model is based on paper [1].
 CFXGB is an extension of the model proposed in [2].
-Implementation of code for cascaded forest has been taken from https://github.com/kingfengji/gcForest.
+Implementation of cascaded forest is available at https://github.com/kingfengji/gcForest.

 This repository also exists in this [link](https://github.com/suryadheeshjith/CFXGB) with integrated Travis CI and Code coverage.